badfeather/bfnest/README.md

 * Change the name of the folder to whatever your theme should be called, then:
   * Find in files `bfnest` and replace with `yourtextdomain`
   * Find in files `Bad Feather Nest` and replace with `Your Theme Name`
+  * Find production url `https://bfnest.com` and replace with `https://yourproductionurl.com`
-  * Change the repository, theme location, author and version information as needed in `package.json`,`bower.json`, and `style.css`
+  * Change the repository, theme location, author and version information as needed in `package.json` and `style.css`
-  * Change the theme name and credit info in the `assets/sass/style.scss` or `style.css` file, depending on whether you're using SASS.
-  * Replace existing `assets/src/img/apple-touch-icon.png` file with your own.
-The current one is saved at 180 x 180 px.
-These get optimized and added to the `assets/dist/img` directory when you run `grunt`.
+  * Replace existing `apple-touch-icon.png`, `favicon.ico`, and `favicon.svg` files with your own in the `assets/dist/img` directory.
-  * Replace existing `assets/dist/favicon.ico` file with your own.
-The grunt task to minify images does not handle .ico files

-* Run `npm install` to install all the default grunt dependencies
+* Run `npm install` to install all the default dependencies
 * Update the `README.md` with more relevant language for your project.
-* Save out a new screenshot.png of your site at 1200 x 900 px.
+* Save out a new screenshot.png for your site at 1200 x 900 px.
+* Run `npm run build` to build all dist assets

 ### Customizing
 #### JS
-* Add any custom script files to the `assets/src/js` directory.
+* Add any custom script files to the `assets/src/js` directory
-* Install any javascript dependencies via bower by running `bower install [package-name]` - these files will be placed in `assets/src/vendor/`
-* Concatenate files can be concatenated to the `assets/dist/js/` directory file in the concat section of `Gruntfile.js`
+* Concatenate files can be concatenated to the `assets/dist/js/` directory file in the `concat-js` command in the `package.json` file
 * If you want to include the concatenated files in your project, add `wp_enqueue_script` calls as necessary in the `inc/scripts.php` file

 #### SASS